Alberto Rizzo

 Alberto Rizzo (May 2, 1931 – October 9, 2004), was an Italian photographer and painter.

+Early Life

 He was born in La Spezia, outside of Rome.
-Rizzo studied painting, design, and graphic arts at the famed Accademia delle Belle Arti di Brera, Milan.
-Rizzo was also trained as a classical ballet dancer in Italy and France working with great choreographers such as Maurice Béjart.
-He came to America in 1960 at the invitation of Hermes Pan.
-He started off his American career in California, working with Fred Astaire among others.
+Rizzo studied painting, design, and graphic arts at the Accademia delle Belle Arti di Brera, Milan.
+Rizzo was also trained as a classical ballet dancer in Italy and France working with choreographers such as Maurice Béjart.
+He moved to California in 1960.
+He started off his American career in California.